wasi-master/pypi-command-line/docs/usage.md

     Forcefully get the description from github </br>
     This will make sure that it doesn't get the description from pypi but get it from github by reading the readme file of that project's repository

+- `--syntax-theme`

+    Specify a custom syntax highlighting theme for code blocks</br>
+    This has to be a pygments supported syntax highlighting theme or `ansi_dark` or `ansi_light` which will use the colors from your terminal theme.
+    For a list of pygments themes see [this link](https://stylishthemes.github.io/Syntax-Themes/pygments/)

 - `-h`, `--help`

     Show the help message.